-Latest News: Expiration of Federal Paid Leave
+Need to Know: Expiration of Federal Paid Leave

 The Families First Coronavirus Response Act (FFCRA) required employers to provide paid sick leave and expanded Family Medical Act Leave (FMLA) to employees for coronavirus-related illness or quarantine.
 That law expired Dec.
 31, 2020, and Congress has not renewed its protections.

 Where does that leave you?
 And what if you face a situation with multiple required quarantines?
 Texas AFT believes districts need to step up and pass local policies that provide at least 80 hours (two regular weeks) of pay if employees are required to quarantine and can’t work remotely.

 Many districts have passed local policies extending the 80 hours of leave provided by the FFCRA, and local unions like Cy-Fair AFT have successfully pushed for policies in their districts.

 What You Can Do

 Unfortunately, not all districts have taken this local step.
 That’s why we’re equipping you with a simple template policy and letter to send to your administration and school board members urging them to do the right thing.

 - Know Your Rights Part 1 Webinar (Video 8.19.20)

 - Know Your Rights Part 2 Webinar (Video 8.19.20)